-We give Bear his favorite command “Let’s go find!” and he is off and running.
+We give Bear his favourite command “Let’s go find!” and he is off and running.
 As Bear begins to smell fresh scats and urine, he knows he’s on track.
 He will drop to the ground to tell us “follow me”.
-We travel light with our team of three, including Bear himself, his handler, and a koala spotter.
+We travel light with our team of three, including Bear himself, his handler and a koala spotter.
 While the handler’s eyes focus on Bear on the ground, the spotter scans the tree canopy.

 Finally, Bear will drop to the ground and refuse to budge, indicating to us that it’s time to scan the canopy above and find the koala.
 This is a tough moment for Bear, as he looks expectantly at us.
 I always wonder what he thinks, but I believe it’s something like “Come on humans!
 Unbelievable.
 Can’t you smell that?
-It’s as obvious as a koala nose in the middle of a koala face!” (familiar French phrase).
+It’s as obvious as a koala nose in the middle of a koala face!”.
 When we finally set our eyes on the koala, Bear gets his ball as a reward.
 For him that is heaven!

 What do we do when we find a koala?

 When we find a live koala in the fire grounds, we first assess its health and safety from the ground.
-We look at its physical body condition, weight, and the health of its scat found near the base of the tree.
+We look at its physical body condition, weight and the health of its scat found near the base of the tree.
 We also assess whether there is enough food available in the surrounding habitat.
 We bring all of this information together to decide if the koala needs rescue and treatment by veterinarians.